cogitor/cogitor.github.io/README.md

-# EmilVarga.com
-the public Github Pages repo for http://emilvarga.com/
+The public Github Pages repo for http://emilvarga.com/